apnadkarni/tcl9-migrate/README.md

 be a single character which specifies the EOF character on input.
 Tcl 9 does not support EOF characters on output.
 They must be explicitly written.

+### [GLOBCOMPLAIN]

+Unlike Tcl 8, the `glob` command in Tcl 9 will not raise an error if no files match the specified pattern.
+Code that expects an error to be raised in such instances will need to be changed to explicitly check for an empty return list.
+To keep code portable between Tcl 8 and 9, add the `-nocomplain` option.

 ### [LOADCASE]

 The initialization function name argument passed to the `load` command